Specific Product FAQ

 Rest assured that a lighter or darker green colour is still characteristic of high quality oil.

 Hemp seed oil is cold pressed and with this processing technique much of the chlorophyll from the raw hemp seed makes its way to the oil.
 High quality hemp seed oil can range in colour from light to dark green in colour depending on the seed itself.
+The maturity of the seeds at harvest can also lead to variation in the deepness of the green in the oil.

 Is hemp seed oil virgin or extra virgin?